andrewheiss/why-donors-donate/survey/experiment.md

 **Organizational practices:**

 - *Financial transparency*: Timely and reliable disclosure regarding donations and financial allocations.
-- *Accountability*: SOMETHING ABOUT THAT HERE
+- *Accountability*: An obligation or willingness to accept responsibility or to account for one's actions.

 **Funding sources:**

-- *Funded primarily by many small private donations*: EXPLAIN
+- *Funded primarily by many small private donations*: Individuals who make small independent contributions.
-- *Funded primarily by a handful of wealthy private donors*: EXPLAIN
+- *Funded primarily by a handful of wealthy private donors*: Funds by wealthy individuals or families, who receive tax deductions for donations.
-- *Funded primarily by government grants*: EXPLAIN
+- *Funded primarily by government grants*: Non-repayable funds gifted by a government department.

 **Relationship with host government:**